-When it comes to designing your house to create a home there’s more than meets the eye.
-Pulling a room together and transforming the features to make it functional yet stylish is not often an easy task.
+When it comes to making a house feel like a home there’s more than meets the eye.
+Pulling a room together and transforming the features to make it functional and stylish yet homely is not often an easy task.

 From working out what paint works best in different rooms and lighting options to where to place furniture – there are so many elements to consider.
-That’s where an interior designer’s tips become invaluable.
+That’s where an interior designer’s help and expertise becomes invaluable.

 1. Make it your own